eksctl-io/eksctl/userdocs/src/usage/eksctl-karpenter.md

 # Karpenter Support

-`eksctl` provides adding [Karpenter](https://karpenter.sh/) to a newly created cluster.
+`eksctl` provides support for adding [Karpenter](https://karpenter.sh/) to a newly created cluster.
 It will create all the necessary prerequisites outlined in Karpenter's [Getting Started](https://karpenter.sh/docs/getting-started/) section including installing
 Karpenter itself using Helm.
-We currently support installing versions starting `0.28.0` and above.
-See in The [Compatibility](https://karpenter.sh/docs/upgrading/compatibility/) section.
+We currently support installing versions `0.28.0+`.
+See the [Karpenter compatibility](https://karpenter.sh/docs/upgrading/compatibility/) section for further details.

 The following cluster configuration outlines a typical Karpenter installation:

-yaml outlines a typical installation configuration:

 ```yaml
 apiVersion: eksctl.io/v1alpha5